Attention: Here be dragons

 • Set the base window width to 720 and window height to 1280.

 • Alternatively, if you're targeting high-end devices primarily, set the base window width to 1080 and window height to 1920.
 This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
 Many devices have even higher resolution displays (1440p), but the difference with 1080p is barely visible given the small size of smartphone displays.
-Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in ダウンサンプリングでのエイリアスの削減.
+You'll also want to increase GUI > Theme > Default Theme Scale to a value between 1.5 and 2.0 to ensure UI elements remain readable.

 • Set Display > Window > Handheld > Orientation to portrait.